joaquim25/CityBikes_challenge/README.md

 - Map Navigation: Explore the map by using the inbuilt map buttons (+ and -), or by scrolling and clicking on the available markers.
 - Categories: Navigate through three main categories by clicking on the markers and the "go back" button: Networks per Country, Stations per Network, and Stations.
 - Station Status: Learn about station status by checking their information window data and the online, offline, and unknown status indicators.
+  - You can also find illustrated guidelines of that interaction [here](https://scribehow.com/shared/Procimo_CityBikes_Guidelines__7ygG1fzlSKWPES_Eubl8fw).

 ## 🚀 Build <a name = "build"></a>